marceldegraaf/mustacci/README.md

     gem install bundler
     bundle install

-Start the listener:
+Start all the things:

-    ./script/github

-Start a worker:

-    ./script/worker
+    foreman start

 Enter the URL of the listener as web service hook in Github.
 For example: `http://mustacci.example.com/github`.